zardoy/actions-inputs/README.md

 ```

-## Temporary Limitations
+## Casing

-- TypeScript is used to generate library.
-It's in regular dependencies.
-- You need to manually generate library in `postinstall` script.
+Despite of the [GitHub recommendation](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#inputs) to use lowercase inputs in actions, I find that inputs in uppercase more readable.
+And it doesn't matter what type of case.

 ## Things to Note

+TODO test with postinstall
+- You need to regenerate
 - Passing an empty string is the same as not passing anything.

 ## Options